ManticoreGamesInc/platform-documentation/docs/index.md

 All the contents are under the [ToDo] license.
 Credits are due to the [Godot] documentation and [Material] themes for inspiration.

+For contribution details, check out [here](https://github.com/ManticoreGamesInc/Documentation).

 ## Organization of the Documentation

-- The [General] section contains this introduction as well as information about the engine, its history, its licensing, authors, etc. It also contains the [FAQs].
 - The [Getting Started] section is the main purpose of this documentation, as it contains all the necessary information on using the engine to make games.
 It includes the [My First Game] tutorial which should be the entry point for all new users.
+It also contains the [FAQs].
 - The [Scripting] section is also intended for all users that intend to add gameplay elements, as it contains all the information you need to know about scripting in CORE.
 It includes sections on Lua (including a primer for programmers and resources for complete beginners), as well as best practices and debugging tools.
-- The [Project Workflow] section shows how to set up the workspace to get the most out of the CORE editor, with everything from assets to scripts.
+- The [Project Workflow] expands on the previous sections with information on how to set up the workspace to get the most out of the CORE editor.
-- The [Editor Manual] section contains information on various aspects of the editor, encompassing everything from GUIs to hotkeys to networking.
+- The [Editor Manual] section contains specific information on the various aspects of the editor, encompassing everything from GUIs to hotkeys to networking.
 - The [Tutorials] section, on the other hand, can be read as needed, in any order.
 It contains both full games and various feature-specific tutorials.
 This is the best place to go for information on larger projects.